Spin susceptibility of two-dimensional transition metal dichalcogenides: Physical consequences of unusual spin response in the hole-doped case

 Here ${\mathbf R}$ is the distance vector between the locations of the two impurity spins, and $\chi_{ij}(\vek{R})$ denotes the spin susceptibility in real space given by Eq.~(\ref{eq:Fouriertrafo}).
 For our cases of interest, the spin susceptibility turns out to be isotropic in its dependence on real-space position; $\chi_{ij}(\vek{R})\equiv \chi_{ij}(R)$.

-Figure~\ref{fig:FriedelOsc} shows plots of the quantity $\big( k_{\text{F}} R\big)^2 \chi_{jj} (R)$ for two realistic values of the hole density.
-The fact that $\chi_{zz}(R)\propto R^{-2}$ is clearly indicated by the constancy of the oscillations exhibited by the blue solid curves.
+Figure~\ref{fig:FriedelOsc} shows plots of the quantity $\big( k_{\text{F}} R\big)^2 \chi_{jj} (R)$ for two realistic values of the hole density.\footnote{In the calculation of the Fourier transform we introduce a smooth momentum cutoff factor $\text{exp}(-q/\Lambda)$ under the integral, with $\Lambda=\pi/a$, where $a$ is the lattice constant.
+See, e.g., S. Saremi, Phys.
+Rev. B \textbf{76}, 184430 (2007).} The fact that $\chi_{zz}(R)\propto R^{-2}$ is clearly indicated by the constancy of the oscillations exhibited by the blue solid curves.
 In contrast, the in-plane response function is seen to decay faster with distance $R$.
 Closer inspection reveals that $\chi_{zz}(R)\propto R^{-5/2}$, i.e., shows behavior that deviates from the expected $R^{-2}$ power law of a 2D Fermi liquid.~\footnote{Previously, deviations from the $R^{-d}$ power-law decay of the RKKY range function in a $d$-dimensional electron system have been shown to emerge as the result of strong electron-electron correlations~\cite{she13} or for particular placements of magnetic impurity atoms with respect to a material's crystal lattice~\cite{kir08,uch11}.
 In contrast, the shorter-than-normal range of the in-plane spin response for MoS$_2$ found here is exhibited by a uniform and non-interacting electron system.} Thus the in-plane RKKY range function for monolayer transition metal dichalcogenides shows behavior that is intermediate between that of an ordinary 2D electron gas~\cite{giu05} (or doped graphene~\cite{bre07}) and undoped graphene~\cite{wun06}.

 In the low-density regime, the amplitude of $\chi_{zz}(R)$ can be more than an order of magnitude larger than that of $\chi_{xx}(R)$; see Fig.~\ref{fig:FriedelOsc}(a).
 However, as the density is increased, $\chi_{xx}(R)$ becomes appreciable and even reaches the same magnitude as $\chi_{zz}(R)$; see Fig.~\ref{fig:FriedelOsc}(b).
 From the figure, it is also apparent that the oscillations of $\chi_{xx}(R)$ and $\chi_{zz}(R)$ have a relative phase shift that varies somewhat with $R$ and sometimes turns out to be close to $\pi/2$.
 It follows from this observation that the lowest-energy state of two RKKY-coupled impurity spins can change from the typically expected easy-axis configuration (both impurity spins align in the direction perpendicular to the monolayer plane) to an easy-plane alignment if the distance $R$ corresponds to a point where $\chi_{xx}(R)$ [$\chi_{zz}(R)$] has a maximum [a zero].